 You will need a high standard of literacy, numeracy and personal presentation.
 At interview candidates will need to discuss their reflections on school visits and/or school-based work experience.

-All candidates for teacher training also need to pass literacy and numeracy professional skills tests before starting teacher training.
+All candidates for teacher training are required to pass the ITT professional skills tests before starting teacher training.

 Teach Kent & Sussex and all of our partner schools are committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff, trainees and volunteers to share this commitment.
-All teacher training posts are subject to a satisfactory DBS (Disclosure and Barring Service) enhanced check.
+All teacher training posts are subject to a satisfactory medical clearance, satisfactory references and a satisfactory enhanced DBS clearance.